petersulyok/smfc/README.md

 # shutdown (one level write per zone plus the platform release) inside systemd's 90 s stop window.
 # Use 0 to wait indefinitely, which is how smfc behaved before this parameter existed.
 #ipmitool_timeout=10
-# OpenBMC X14/H14 boards only: fan sensor number of each IPMI zone (comma- or space-separated list
-# of int, decimal or 0x-prefixed hex, list index = IPMI zone, default=0x41).
-# smfc reads a zone's fan level from one representative fan of that zone.
-Zone 0 is FAN1 (0x41) on
-# every documented board, so the default covers single-zone boards; add one value per further zone.
-# Read the numbers off your board with `ipmitool sdr elist full | grep -i fan` (second field, e.g.
-# `41h`), or take them from doc/X14H14_MANUAL_FANCONTROL.md Part 5.1.
-# The map belongs to the base fan mode that was active when it was measured: changing the fan mode
-# from the BMC web UI or Redfish reshapes the zones, so re-measure it then (Part 3.5).
-# Ignored on ATEN X14/H14 boards and on every other platform.
-# A zone missing from the list is not an error: smfc logs its level as unknown and the CONST controller
-# writes its level unconditionally instead of skipping a redundant write.
-Only the reported level is
-# lost - fan control itself never depends on this setting.
-#x14_zone_sensors=0x41, 0x46

 # CPU fan controller: works based on CPU(s) temperature.